EVERYTHING You Need to Know About LANAP

 The Noninvasive Way to Treat Periodontal (Gum) Disease

 It’s understandable to be worried at first if you’ve been diagnosed with advanced periodontitis, also known as gum disease.
 Gum disease can lead to many unpleasant symptoms that can leave you feeling self-conscious and worried about the future.
 Not only for your smile, but also your overall health.
-Luckily, there’s a quick and easy cure for gum disease known as the Laser-Assisted New Attachment Procedure (LANAP)
+Luckily, there’s a quick and easy cure for gum disease known as the Laser-Assisted New Attachment Procedure (LANAP).

 With LANAP, you can visit your dentist or periodontist, receive treatment, and get back to your life with virtually no interruption to your daily routine.
 But before you agree to the procedure, you need to fully understand what gum disease is, how it progresses, and what all your treatment options are.
 Having a sound foundation of knowledge will help you make the best, most informed decision to support both your oral and overall health.